ArtemisRS/hunllef/README.md

   and armour
 - Hunllef accuracy and defence rolls taking into account its stats
 - Using either Rigour or Eagle Eye (with Steel Skin) with Ranged
-- Using either Augury or Mystic Might (with Steel Skin) with Ranged
+- Using either Augury or Mystic Might (with Steel Skin) with Magic
 - Tornado spawn frequency
 - The time cost for healing
 - The ability to tick eat attacks from Hunllef